 After I was discharged from the hospital I continued to crave meatloaf.
-You’d think my weird cravings would go away after having my baby…but they were in full force.
-Soon after I was home my mom came to help out.
-I begged her to make…you named it…meatloaf.
+You’d think my weird cravings would go away after having my baby, but they were in full force.
+Soon after I was home my mom came to help out and I begged her to make, you named it, meatloaf.
 It was just like I remembered.
 Moist, flavorful, and simple.
 And guess what?
-My husband loved it too!
-So a week or so after my mom left I made it again.
+My husband loved it too, so a week or so after my mom left I made it again.

 - 1 lb ground beef

 - 1 8oz can tomato sauce, divided